LennartFr/alf20191ibmbc/HL BYFA.md

 1. hyperledger/fabric-peer  https://hyperledger-fabric.readthedocs.io/en/release-1.3/peers/peers.html#peers
 ~~~~

-Let's discuss these component:

-1. The fabric-ca is the certificate authority

 Hyperledger is advancing quite quickly so the version number may well have changed by the time you see this article.
 The download will take a minute or two.
 The download will install a directory called fabric-samples.
 Take time to familiarize yourself with the Hyperledger docker images that you have downloaded.